MiguelSombrero/fifteen-puzzle-solver/documentation/design.md

 - Heuristic 1: calculate tiles which are on wrong position
 - Heuristic 2: calculate sum of tiles manhattan distance between current and correct position

-## Time and space complexity
+## Time-complexity

 Implemented A* -algorithm is basically Dijkstras -algorithm with heuristics.
-Let us denote G = (V, E), where G is a game-tree, V is set of vertexes (game states) and E is set of edges (childrens of current game state).
-Dijkstras algorithm ...
+Let us denote G = (V, E), where G is a game-tree, V is set of vertices (game states) and E is set of edges (possible state transitions between game states).
+Dijkstra's algorithm loops trough game states, visiting every game state only once - taking O(V) time.
+With every vertex, algorithm extracts minimum game state from priority queue - taking again O(V) time.
+With every vertex, algorithm also loops trough its neighbors.
+Since every vertex is processed only once, total number of neighbors to be examined is |E|.
+Therefore Dijkstra's algorithm without heuristics take O(V^2 + E) = O(V^2) time.

 Time complexity of A* -algorithm depends a lot of heuristic used.
 Both of the used heuristics loop once trough the game board so time-complexity for both of them is O(n^2), where n is width of the game board (in 15-puzzle: n=4).
+This adds only minor coefficient to extracting minimum from priority queue, so the overall time-complexity for A* is O(V * n^2 * V + E) = O(n^2 * V^2 + E) = O(V^2).

+## Space-complexity

+Algorithm keeps track for game states to visit and this can hold maximum of V states, since every state is visited only once.
+Algorithm also keeps track of visited game states, which can hold again maximum of V states.
+Other operations take O(1) time, so the overall space-complexity is O(V + V) = O(V).

 ## Data structures